chathuwijethunga/Ticket_system/README.md

 CSRF Token Handling: Passing CSRF tokens from Laravel to React is important.
 This ensures secure form submissions and API calls.

 Method Spoofing for DELETE: Direct DELETE requests from React to Laravel web routes showed errors.
 Laravel expects \_method=DELETE in POST requests for web routes.
 The solution involves submitting a hidden form for deletions.

-URL Generation: Using Laravel's route() helper directly in React JSX does not work.
-URLs must be passed from Blade templates to React components.
-This keeps the frontend and backend linked correctly.